allen-cell-animated/medyan/README.md

 # README #

-Welcome to Papoian Lab’s M3SYM, the software implementation of the *Mechanochemical Dynamics of Active Networks, 3rd Generation* model.
+Welcome to Papoian Lab’s M3SYM, the software implementation of the *Mechanochemical Dynamics of Active Networks* model.

 For more general information about the code, visit the Papoian lab webpage:

 	http://papoian.chem.umd.edu/